xapian/xapian-gsoc-proposal/proposal.rst

 I plan to divide my project into several modules.
 Here is a description of what these modules will be about.
 Each of these modules will largely be decoupled.

-**Module 1**

-  * Get Familiar with Xapian's code base
+**Module 1: Getting Familiar with Xapian's development workflow**

-  * Understanding the testing framework
-  * Understand which libraries were added last year and why
+  *Identify a small project-specific issue that would help in improving the functionality.
+Work on completing this issue and submitting a pull request.
+By getting this pull request merged, the goal is to learn how to communicate with the members and understand the workflow that is going to be useful for the rest of project.
-  * How to documentation and testing works in Xapian
+  *Understand what coding styles are preferred/used and how testing and documentation works in Xapian’s development.
-  * How text extraction libraries are added into Xapian code base

-**Module 2**

-  * Researching and identifying what other file formats can be added and what libraries are necessary and have not been included in Xapian in discussion with the community.
+**Module 2: Identifying Libraries that the Xapian Community considers Important**

+  * Text-Extraction Libraries (TEL) such as Poppler,Tesseract were added in last year's GSoC project.
+For eg : Poppler was used for PDF files.
+Which libraries were chosen, why they were chosen and how they were added is crucial to understanding which ones the Xapian community finds important now and have not yet been added.
+  * Specifically, research different libraries for reading various compressed file formats such as libarchive, libzip, etc. This includes but is not necessarily limited to the formats given in the following resources : `https://www.documentliberation.org/projects/#import-libs` and `http://djvu.sourceforge.net/`
-  * How to provide indexing capabilities to extract text from various file formats.
+  * After discussions with the members, decide on how to provide indexing capabilities to extract text from these various file formats.
-  * Understand where these shared libraries are in the code base.

-  For eg, `https://www.documentliberation.org/projects/#import-libs` has number of libraries for various file formats.
-Many such libraries are available, so the goal is to identify which libraries are important to the users and how we can include them in the code base.

-**Module 3**
+  * Discuss and identify how support for the text extraction integrates within the existing codebase.
+This includes which files and directories to write the code into.

+**Module 3: Integrating the First Library: LibArchive**

-  Omega already uses zlib to read gzip compressed Abiword files.
+  * Omega already uses zlib to read gzip compressed Abiword files.
 Addition of a zip file reading library would further cover several popular formats.
-  The goal of this module will be to identify such libraries in discussion with the community, Implement code to add library to the project , Test codes and fix issues and write proper documentation for it.

-  (To be further improved)

-**Module 4**

-  * Adding support for other file formats that have been discussed in module 2 (atleast 4).
+  * Define the process to access the library from inside omnidex.
+  * Update the build system.
+  * Add support for workers to use the library.
-  * Testing and documentation
+  * Compile, build, test, and document.

+**Module 4: Integrate the other Libraries for Compressed File Formats**

+  * This will broadly follow the steps from Module 3.
+The preference is to use shared libraries for the purpose of extracting texts, but if found necessary, we may also instead use an external filter.
+  * Verify the speed up in indexing capabilities due to this new support for various file formats.

 **Module 5 (Stretch goal)**